jaySiddhapura-eng/routing-ch11/README.md

 3. Technically we are on the same page of the application, and angular render the different components according to the given component locations
 4. Browser does not reload the entire app while navigating across different component, because on browser level, only index.html page is loaded

-## Creating and registering the route
+## Creating and Registering The Route

 1. Sample component used in this tutorial